quillstack/di/README.md

 }
 ```

-First we had to create `RequestInterface` as a common interface for all
+First, we had to create `RequestInterface` as a common interface for all requests.
-requests.

-Next we have to create an instance factory class.
-To create it extend a class
+Next, we have to create an instance factory class.
+To create it, extend a class with `CustomFactoryInterface`:
-with `CustomFactoryInterface`:

 ```php
 <?php